 The primary benefit of the nitride heat-treating process is that it does not require chrome lining of the gas key or internal areas of the bolt carrier itself, keeping manufacturing costs down.
 Additionally, the smooth finish requires less lubricating oil and is easier to clean.

-What is Magnetic Particle Inspection Method?
+What is the Magnetic Particle Inspection Method?

 During an MPI test, the BCG is placed inside a magnetic field, usually created with two electromagnets.
 A liquid solution containing magnetic particles is then applied to the steel.
 The magnetic particles will adhere themselves to any cracks or tiny imperfections that are on or just below the surface.